Second-year neuroscience student Christine Loo with Clinical Research Coordinator Danielle Berglund (GCD, 2010)

 FOR CBS ALUMNI + FRIENDS

-- At least one contact per month with your student (face-to-face, telephone, email)
+- Contacting your student as you see fit (face-to-face, telephone, email)

-- Attending the orientation in the fall and closing reception in the spring
+- Attending the orientation dinner in the fall and closing reception in the spring

-- Determining how your expertise can help your student in meeting his/her academic or career goals
+- Determining how your expertise can help your student meet his/her academic or career goals